crichard93/Udacity---Intro-to-Programing/README.md

 their directory that provides instruction on how to run the project.
 Below is a
 brief overview of each project.

+## Python Version 2
+Please note that all projects involving Python utilized Python 2.7.14 and will not run
+with Python 3.x.
+I was not opposed to Python 3, but the courses were taught in Python 2
+so the projects are in Python 2 as a result.

 ## Logs Analysis Project
 In this project, I used the PostgresQL DB API and Python to generate a report from a
 database on several key details, such as, the most popular authors and days where 1% or